Erl-koenig/obsidian-flash-navigation/README.md

 The following features are planned:

-- Dim links and callouts
-- Support navigating callouts (if possible)
-- Replace the next character with the label for jumping instead of inserting it (avoids layout change)
-- Different behavior when scrolling (exit flash mode or load more labels)
 - Smart Theme Colors: Automatically use theme accent colors and adapt to light/dark mode
 - Performance: Optimize for large documents (10,000+ lines)
 - ...